clarajegousse/colors/README.md

 # colors

-Quick and pretty colors settings for PyMOL, Latex, and R
+Quick and pretty colors settings for PyMOL, Latex, and R.